TanujairamV/nucleus-shell/README.md

 aelyx-shell is a set of shell dotfiles and utility scripts authored in QuickShell.
 The collection emphasizes:

-- Modularity: split, documented modules for aliases, functions, prompts, and environment.
-- Predictability: explicit, reproducible installation and upgrade paths.
-- Performance: lightweight helpers and minimal startup overhead.
-- Portability: easy to adapt to different distributions and terminal environments.

 Target users: developers and linux users who prefer script-first shell configurations.

 ---